sammyhenningsson/shaf/README.md

 ```

 ## HAL
-The [HAL](http://stateless.co/hal_specification.html) mediatype is very simple and looks like any JSON object, except for two reserved keys __links_ and __embedded_. __links_ displays possible actions that may be taken. __embedded_ contains nested resources.
+The [HAL](http://stateless.co/hal_specification.html) mediatype is very simple and looks like your ordinary JSON objects, except for two reserved keys __links_ and __embedded_. __links_ displays possible actions that may be taken. __embedded_ contains nested resources.
 A HAL payload may contain a special link with rel _curies_, which is similar to namespaces in XML.
 Shaf uses a curie called _doc_ and makes it possible to fetch documentation for any link or embedded resources with a rel begining with 'doc:'.
 The href for curies are always templated, meaning that a part of the href (in our case '{rel}') must be replaced with a value.
 In the payload above the href of the doc curie is 'http://localhost:3000/doc/post/rels/{rel}' and there is one embedded resource prefixed with 'doc:', namely 'doc:create-form'.
 So this means that if we would like to find out information about what this embedded resource is and how it relates to the posts collection we replace '{rel}' with 'create-form' and perform a GET request to this url.
 ```sh
 curl http://localhost:3000/doc/post/rels/create-form
 ```